 Manifesto

-We are not just another technology media.
-We document a systemic failure.
+This is not just another technology media.
+It documents a systemic failure.

 AI doesn't fail.
 Organizations do.

 This is not a provocation.
-It is an observation accumulated over a decade of watching transformation initiatives collapse — not because the technology failed, but because the organizations were structurally incapable of absorbing it.
+It is a personal observation accumulated over a decade of watching transformation initiatives collapse — not because the technology failed, but because the organizations were structurally incapable of absorbing it.

 Every year, billions are invested in AI.
 Every year, adoption rates disappoint.
 Every year, the same diagnoses point to the same symptoms: lack of talent, resistance to change, data quality.